-At the very least, in terms of bipolar disorder, we want treatment to be able to calm those in stress or to relieve feelings of anxiety.
+When it comes to bipolar disorder (BD), we want treatment to be able to calm those in stress or to relieve feelings of anxiety.
 People will try for many years to find the correct solution with maintaining a healthy mind, and cannabis may be one of them.

 According to statistics, about 5 million American citizens currently have bipolar disorder.
 It is a mental disorder that can cause great changes in mood.
-Symptoms can include a persons mood to be extremely lifted (known as mania), and periods of depression.
-These significant changes in mood can often affect ones management of work, school, and maintaining healthy relationships.
+Symptoms can include a person mood to be extremely lifted (known as mania), and periods of depression.
+These significant changes in mood can often affect one’s management of work, school, and maintaining healthy relationships.

-As lightly discussed above, there are 3 main symptoms of bipolar disorder which include; mania, hypomania and depression.
+As lightly discussed above, there are 3 main symptoms associated with bipolar disorder which include mania, hypomania, and depression.
 Each are characterized in very different ways and each will be felt in extreme doses by the individual.
 Some may experience an episode several times in the year, and others very rarely.
 Treating bipolar disorder can be difficult but there are available methods.

 Those with bipolar disorder that are experiencing a manic episode will usually feel an extreme emotional high.
 These types of emotional highs are much different to those that do not have bipolar disorder.
 An individual will feel impulsive, excited, euphoric and as if there energy were endless.
 It is also common during an episode of mania, to engage in unprotected sex, drug use and spending copious amounts of money on unimportant things.
 This state of mind can usually last a week or more.

 With a manic episode, an individual can expect to experience; confused thoughts, be uncontrollably excited, easily distracted, convinced they have special powers (invincibility), behaving extremely rude, not looking after their overall health, paranoia and hallucinations.